Kylie Jenner’s New Skincare Product Is Being Slammed By Doctors

-Kylie Jenner may be a makeup mogul, with a company valued at nearly one billion dollars, but her foray into skincare might not be as successful.
+Kylie Jenner may be a makeup mogul, with a company valued at nearly $1 billion, but her foray into skincare might not be as successful.
 According to popular website Pop Sugar, the youngest member of the Kardashian Klan just released a skincare product that is being slammed by skincare professionals.

 The specific product earning such ire is the walnut face scrub.
 According to dermatologist Kavita Mariwalla, the product can actually make skin worse instead of better.